P/2019 LD2 (ATLAS)

-(ATLAS) is a Jupiter-family comet discovered by the Asteroid Terrestrial-impact Last Alert System on 10 June 2019.
+(ATLAS) is a Jupiter-family comet and centaur discovered by the Asteroid Terrestrial-impact Last Alert System on 10 June 2019.
 It was initially reported as the first known Jupiter trojan asteroid to display cometary activity, but its classification as a Jupiter trojan was retracted after closer examination and a longer observation arc revealed its orbit to be unstable like a typical Jupiter family comet and implied that its position near the trojans is temporary.